-Something you won't be able to live without when learning a language is your own, personal word book.
+Something you won't be able to live without when learning a language is your own, personal vocab book.
 Create a new section for each new topic that you cover.
 This way every time you come across a new word, you can write it in your word book along with what it means in English.
-Just by going over your word book once a day will keep them fresh in your memory, ready for when you need to use them.
+Just by going over your word book once a day will keep the words fresh in your memory.

 Word book (Word doc, 180Kb)